-- In the republic of Ireland, the speed limits are 50km/h in towns and signposted local roads, 80km/h on regional roads, 100km/h on national roads and 120km/h on motorways.
+- In the Republic of Ireland, the speed limits are 50km/h in towns and signposted local roads, 80km/h on regional roads, 100km/h on national roads and 120km/h on motorways.
 In Northern Ireland, the speed limit is 30mph in built-up areas, 60mph on main roads and 70mph on motorways.

 - Many towns and cities operate pay-and-display parking, whether it is in a car park, shopping centre/mall or on the street.
-Make sure to check and pay your parking before walking away from your car and ensure you have change in case the ticket machine does not take cards.
+Make sure to check and pay for your parking before walking away from your car and ensure you have change in case the ticket machine does not take cards.
 And if you are parking on the street, single yellow lines indicate restrictions while double yellow lines indicate no parking at any time.
-Look for street signs nearby which indicate parking times and restrictions.
+Look for street signs nearby that indicate parking times and restrictions.
 If in doubt, ask a passer-by or find somewhere else to park.

 The benefits of hiring a car to travel around Ireland include the fact that it gives you flexibility.
-You have the freedom to travel where and when you want, stop where you want and also to stay where you want, including unique places that might be out of the way.
+You have the freedom to travel where and when you want, stop where you want and also stay where you want, including unique places that might be out of the way.
 Hiring a car is quicker than using public transport and can often work out cheaper than using tour group coaches or packages.

-All of these points also apply to travelling around Ireland by motorbike, although parking may be easier for bikes and tolls are also cheaper, in some cases there is no charge for motorbikes through tolls.
+All of these points also apply to travelling around Ireland by motorbike, although parking may be easier for bikes and tolls are also cheaper, in some cases, there is no charge for motorbikes through tolls.
 Just be aware that helmets are mandatory for both the rider and pillion and you must have the correct licence and insurance in place.

 You can also travel around Ireland using a campervan or motorhome but you will need to find legal places to pull up for the night.
 Plan this ahead of time.
 This article has some good information about wild camping in Ireland.